What is Cirrhosis?

 • Stage-1 (Steatosis): This initial phase involves inflammation of the bile duct or liver, often causing abdominal discomfort.
 If untreated, it can lead to further liver damage.
 However, symptoms and inflammation at this stage are usually treatable, helping to prevent disease escalation.

 • Stage-2 (Fibrosis): Scarring of the liver begins due to inflammation.
-Many individuals may not realize they have liver disease until Stage II or III, as initial symptoms can go unnoticed.
+Many individuals may only realise they have liver disease in Stage II or III, as initial symptoms can go unnoticed.
 Treatment can still aid in liver recovery and slow down disease progression.

-• Stage-3 (Cirrhosis): Represents a significant advancement, where healthy liver tissue is replaced by scar tissue, leading to permanent damage.
+• Stage-3 (Cirrhosis): This represents a significant advancement, where healthy liver tissue is replaced by scar tissue, leading to permanent damage.
 The liver becomes hard and lumpy, impairing its function and causing complications like portal hypertension and spleen enlargement.

 • Stage-4 (Liver Failure): Also known as hepatic failure, this stage indicates severe impairment of liver function, requiring immediate medical intervention to prevent fatal outcomes.